 If you are having any side effects from radiation therapy, talk with your doctor.
 There are often ways to help control these symptoms.

-For more on radiation therapy, see Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see Radiation Therapy.

 Last Medical Review: May 18, 2015 Last Revised: February 17, 2016